LiYao-sfu/EDFtest/README.md

 # Installation
-There are several ways you can install GitHub packages into R. For example, You can install our package by using devtools.
-You need to install devtools package in R if you have not.
+There are several ways you can install GitHub packages into R. For example, You can install our package by using `devtools`.
+You need to install `devtools` package in R if you have not.

-Step 1: Install the devtools package
+Step 1: Install the `devtools` package
 ```R
 install.packages("devtools")
 ```

-Step 2: Install our GOFEmpirical package and load it
+Step 2: Install our `GOFEmpirical` package and load it
 ```R
 library(devtools)
 install_github("EigenEye/GOF1.3/GOFEmpirical")